 UPDATE: new report provides fodder for tenant right to counsel

-A new report by the University of Oklahoma Law School includes some startling statistics about housing court in Tulsa:
+A new report by the University of Tulsa College of Law (Terry West Legal Clinic) includes some startling statistics about housing court in Tulsa:

 82% of landlords in eviction cases have representation, compared to 3.5% of tenants, which is why nearly two-thirds of the cases end in default and why tenants overall were successful less than 1% of the time.